 If you’re looking for other restaurants that I would consequently recommend in Newcastle check out these reviews:

 - Paul Amer’s Summer Menu @ Marco Pierre White’s, Newcastle

 - Terry Laybourne taking over the World (well Newcastle anyway!)

 - Chaophraya: Newcastle; Immerse yourself in Newcastle’s latest Thai dining experience.

 I had opted for the ‘In-House Chorizo Sausages, White Bean Puree, Red Pepper Pesto’.
-Admittedly I was eager to see what this would be as I’ve never had Chorizo as a main, only as an accompaniment to a main dish.
+Admittedly I was eager to see what this would be as I’ve never had Chorizo as a main, only as an accompaniment to the main dish.
 My main arrived with two cocktail sausage size Chorizo sausages.
 Upon a puree with a small drizzle of pesto.
 While the broccoli had clearly been thrown on to bulk out the dish.
 The sausages were nice, nothing to rave about though.
 The pesto was fiery and actually thoroughly enjoyable, it worked well giving the sausages a kick of flavour.
 Yet the puree was a little none descript.
 Not the worst main course I’ve ever had, it was simply nothing special.

-We both agreed that we were also glad that we had ordered a side of fries to share as they were well needed.
+Therefore we both agreed that we were also glad that we had ordered a side of fries to share as they were well needed.